Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Main Virgo calibration changes since the observing run O2

 In addition, the weekly calibration measurements spanned over a year for O3, and not only over a month as for O2.
 Hence we got more insights on calibration parameter stability.\\

-A set of permanent hardware injection of sinewaves moving the mirrors at fixed frequencies and amplitudes over the whole run were setup for O3 run to have a continuous monitoring of calibration and reconstruction strain stability.
-An online analysis of these hardware injections was run to generate flags and alerts in the control room in case some calibration parameters go out of predefined bounds.\\
+\dv{A set of permanent sinewave injections which moved the mirrors at fixed frequencies and amplitudes over the whole O3 run were setup to continuously monitor the calibration and reconstruct the strain stability.
+Such motions were induced with both the PCal and the electromagnetic actuators.} An online analysis of these injections was run to generate flags and alerts in the control room in case some calibration parameters go out of predefined bounds.\\

-A third independent calibration technique, so-called Newtonian calibration, was first tested after O2~\cite{bib:NCalO2_2018CQGra..35w5009E}.
+\dv{Another way to calibrate the Advanced Virgo interferometer}, so-called Newtonian calibration, was first tested at the end of the O2 run~\cite{bib:NCalO2_2018CQGra..35w5009E}.
 The Newtonian calibrator has been improved before O3 and it could be commissioned a few times during O3.
-This technique has been used as an independent cross-check of the PCal technique.
-This technique is not discussed in this paper, but its results, described in~\cite{bib:2020_NCalO3}, are consistent within 3\% with the PCal-based calibration, compatible with the current uncertainties.
+This technique has been used as an independent cross-check of the PCal technique. \dv{Similar development has been started in LIGO \cite{bib:2021_ligo_ncal} and KAGRA~\cite{bib:NCal_KAGRA}.} This technique is not discussed in this paper, but its results, described in~\cite{bib:2020_NCalO3}, are consistent within 3\% with the PCal-based calibration, thus compatible with the current uncertainties.\\

+To reconstruct the detector strain $h(t)$, we need to calibrate the sensing part (photodiode readout) and the electromagnetic actuators of the controlled mirrors and marionettes.
+The following sections describe the methods and results of these calibrations.